JorgeOviedo3/JorgeOviedo3/README.md

 </em></p>

-> I'm curious, enthusiastic and student most of the time, the rest of the time I just write code.
+> I'm curious, enthusiastic and a student most of the time, the rest of the time I just write code.

 **Skills:**